Swayam4717/communication_support/docs/DEMO_CHECKLIST.md

 3. Confirm the practice phrase appears, such as `Say this: I want rice`.
 4. Tap Start speaking.
 5. Say the practice phrase word by word.
-6. Confirm the word progress highlights completed/current/pending words.
+6. Confirm the high-contrast word chips highlight completed/current/pending words.
+7. Pause briefly and confirm listening resumes without pressing Start again.
+8. Say a mismatched word and confirm progress returns to the first word with calm wording such as `Let's try again / Start again: I want rice`.
-7. Confirm the feedback card gives a clear next step, such as `Try again / Say: want`, `Good / Now say: rice`, or `Good / Ready to send`.
+9. Say the full sentence correctly and confirm the feedback card shows `Good / Ready to send`.
-8. Tap Send Answer manually.
+10. Tap Send Answer manually.

 Speech validates the selected option's phrase but does not auto-submit or change the selected option.